 Acela is Amtrak’s flagship high-speed train service operating services along the Northeast Corridor, connecting major cities like Washington, D. C. Baltimore, Philadelphia, NYC, Providence, and Boston.
 Acela trains are the fastest in the United States and can reach speeds up to 150 mph (250 km/h).
-When booking an Acela train between Boston and Providence, you can choose between Business Class and First Class.
+When booking an Acela train to Providence from Boston, you can choose between Business Class and First Class.
 Although each class offers different levels of services and accommodations, amenities in both classes include seat reservations, free Wi-Fi, power outlets, adjustable lighting at every seat, conference tables, large tray tables, and spacious and comfortable seats with extra legroom.
 Passengers can also purchase food and drinks on the train at Café Acela.

 Amtrak Acela from Boston to Providence train information: